yhippa/frontend-nanodegree-p3/README.md

 ----------------
 To play the game you can:
 1. Download this GitHub repository and open up the index.html file located at the root in any modern web browser
-2. Go to http://yhippa.github.io/frontend-nanodegree-p3/ in any modern web browser
+2. Go to http://yhippa.github.io/frontend-nanodegree-p3/ in any modern web browser.

 How to play
 -----------